 Electronic pollbooks (e-pollbooks) replace paper rosters and provide a mechanism to ensure efficient and secure processing of eligible voters at any vote center location.
 These e-pollbooks are connected to the County Clerk/Elections Department in real time to access an electronic list of registered voters (Roster of Voters) that are used at vote centers.
 The Roster of Voters is the official list of all registered voters eligible to vote in the election.
-E-pollbooks may be used to verify voter registration data,including name, address, date of birth, preferred language, party preference, precinct, and vote-by-mail status.
-However, e-pollbooks never store driver's license number, or any reference to a social security number.
-They provide better searching and more up- to-date voter status information than a paper roster, creating a better voting experiencefor voters.
+E-pollbooks may be used to verify voter registration data, including name, address, date of birth, preferred language, party preference, and precinct.
+They provide better searching and more up- to-date voter status information than a paper roster, creating a better voting experience for voters.